ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.cloud/README.md

 This adapter allows connection from internet through ioBroker cloud to local installation of ioBroker.

+**This adapter uses Sentry libraries to automatically report exceptions and code errors to the developers.**
+For more details and for information how to disable the error reporting see [Sentry-Plugin Documentation](https://github.com/ioBroker/plugin-sentry#plugin-sentry)!
+Sentry reporting is used starting with js-controller 3.0.

 ## Settings
 ### APP-KEY
 To use cloud adapter you should first get the APP-Key on [https://iobroker.net](https://iobroker.net).